fczbkk/css-selector-generator/README.md

 # CSS Selector Generator

-JavaScript object that creates a unique CSS selector for a given DOM element or multiple DOM elements.
+JavaScript library for creating CSS selectors for a given DOM element or multiple DOM elements.

 It also generates shorter selectors and is faster and/or more robust than many other libraries - see this [comparison](https://github.com/fczbkk/css-selector-generator-benchmark) and select the best alternative for your use case.